Selby Canal: Competition

-An Act of Parliament to authorise the new route and other works was obtained on 30 June 1820.
+An act of Parliament to authorise the new route and other works, the Aire and Calder Navigation Act 1820 (1 Geo.
+4. c. xxxix) was obtained on 30 June 1820.
 The plans developed, with a basin and locks at Goole being added in 1821, and an increase in the navigable depth from 6 ft to 7 ft soon afterwards.
 John Rennie, the engineer for the project, died in 1821, and the following year George Leather, who took over this role, revealed plans for a ship dock at Goole, while in 1824 the start of the new cut was moved to Ferrybridge.
 Although a boat carrying directors travelled from Ferrybridge to Goole on 28 July 1825, the canal was not then complete.
 Opening eventually took place on 20 July 1826, partly due to a drought which delayed the filling of the cut.
 Boats could still reach the Selby Canal by using the Dole Bank Lock.
 The Aire and Calder company began to use Goole rather than Selby as the destination for all of their craft, and gradually hauliers and boat captains moved to the new location, resulting in a steady decline at Selby.

 Further improvements to the Calder route to Wakefield were designed by Thomas Telford, while George Leather redesigned the Aire route to Leeds.
-The changes would allow 100-ton boats to reach both destinations, and became part of an Act of Parliament which was obtained on 19 June 1828.
+The changes would allow 100-ton boats to reach both destinations, and became part of the Aire and Calder Navigation Act 1828 (9 Geo.
+4. c. xcviii) which was obtained on 19 June 1828.
 This act included a provision to increase the navigable depth of the Selby Canal to 5 ft, which the company hoped to achieve by raising the dam boards on the weirs at Haddlesey and Beal.
 They knew that this was not actually legal, and a case brought before the Quarter Sessions upheld this position, so they started to make the channel wider and deeper.
 However, the residents of Selby were not satisfied, and further legal action by them resulted in the company having to carry out additional work in 1832 and 1833.
 The work included the provision of a new lock into the Ouse, as the old one was in a poor state of repair.
 Traders at Malton and York petitioned for the canal to be made deeper still in 1833, but their request was turned down.
 The partially derelict wharf wall at Selby was replaced in 1836, allowing fully laden ships to moor alongside it.